-Alanbari is an artist, architect and curator based in London.
+Alanbari is an artist, curator and architect based in London.
 Her work varies from the direction of cultural events to the creation of paintings, photography and architectural design work.
 Art and design in all their forms and scales are inter-related sources of interest, self expression and products of her know how.

 Iraqi born and multicultural in her approach, her language of choice is art.
 Through fiction and visual stories, she comments on contemporary issues.
 The human body, newspaper excerpts and images of nature are key to her work in their power to exercise a universal affiliation with the general public regardless of cultural barriers.